 It is the responsibility of all PSL 310 students to read and understand this entire Syllabus.
 Questions may be posted on the Discussion Forum titled "Questions about the Syllabus or the Course?" in the "Course Introduction" module of D2L.

-Hybrid PSL 310 (Sections 740-749) Fall Semester 2017 Physiology for Pre-Health Professionals
+Hybrid PSL 310 (Sections 740-749) Fall Semester 2018 Physiology for Pre-Health Professionals

-Professor Dr. Adele Denison

-Phone 884-5067 (feel free to call)

-Office 2201K Biomedical and Physical Sciences (in the Physiology Department main office)

-Email denison4@psl.msu.edu

-Office Hours Tues, Wed, Thurs 1:00-2:30 and gladly other times by appointment

-Exams\ MONDAYS at 6:00-6:50 pm for all sections (except the last Exam, PSL 310 has a

-"Common Final Exam" on Monday, Dec 11, 2017 at 8:20-9:10 pm.)
+Professor Dr. Adele Denison Phone 884-5067 (feel free to call) Office 2201K Biomedical and Physical Sciences (in the Physiology Department main office) Email denison4@psl.msu.edu Office Hours Tues, Wed, Thurs 1:00-2:30 and gladly other times by appointment Exams MONDAYS at 6:00-6:50 pm for all sections (except the last Exam, PSL 310 has a "Common Final Exam" on Monday, Dec 10, 2018 at 8:30 - 9:20 pm in 1281 Anthony

-\IMPORTANT: EXAMS FOR ALL SECTIONS ARE ON MONDAYS AT 6:00-6:50 pm on September 18, October 9, October 30, and November 20, 2017.
-All Monday exam dates and times were posted on the Schedule of Courses before you enrolled.
+\IMPORTANT: EXAMS FOR ALL SECTIONS ARE ON MONDAYS AT 6-6:50 pm in 1281 Anthony Hall on the following dates: September 17, October 8, October 29, and November 19.
+All

+Monday exam dates and times were posted on the Schedule of Courses before you enrolled.

-Teaching Assistants Nguyen Truong (truongn2@msu.edu) and Jonathan Schepper (scheppe8@msu.edu) email to arrange an appointment via D2L or the email address immediately above
+Teaching Assistants Jonathan Schepper ( scheppe8@msu.edu ) and Matthew Lewis lewism29@msu.edu TA Office Hours email to arrange an appointment via D2L or the email address immediately above

-Reviews: Optional Reviews each Thursday evening before an exam.
-The reviews will be recorded for those that cannot attend.
-Time and room for the Review will be posted in the calendar on D2L.

-Help Sessions with TAs: Beginning the week of the first exam.
+Reviews: Optional Reviews each Thursday evening before an exam at 6:00-7:00 pm.
+I will do my best to record the reviews for those that cannot attend.
+Time and room for the Reviews will be posted in the calendar on D2L.
+Help Sessions with TAs: These begin the week of the first exam.
 These sessions include study tips and an opportunity to go over your exam with a TA (bring your feedback email).
 Time and room of Help Sessions will be posted in the calendar on D2L.